jsenv/core/readme.md

 </details>

 <details>
   <summary>3.
-Run it and see colorful logs in your terminal!</summary>
+Run your tests and see colorful logs in your terminal!</summary>

 ![test execution terminal screenshot](./docs/main/main-example-testing-terminal.png)